Austro-Hungarian Compromise of 1867: Austrian military and economic crisis and adoption

-The suppressing of the 1848 revolutions and the Russian intervention had a very high price.
+The suppression of the 1848 Revolutions and the Russian intervention had a very high price.

 In 1858 already 40 percent of the Austrian Imperial government's expenditures went to service the state debt.
 An expensive mobilization during the Crimean War (1853–1856) and a disastrous campaign against Piedmont-Sardinia in 1859 brought the state to the verge of bankruptcy.
 The threat of fiscal insolvency and the demands of his creditors for an open and credible budgetary process forced the unwilling Franz Joseph to authorize political reform.

 In 1866, Austria was completely defeated in the Austro-Prussian War.
 Its position as the leading state of Germany ended, and the remaining German minor states were soon absorbed into the German Empire, created by Prussia's Bismarck.
 Austria also lost much of its remaining claims and influence in Italy, which had been its chief foreign policy interest.

 After a period of Greater German ambitions, when Austria tried to establish itself as the leading German power, Austria again needed to redefine itself to maintain unity in the face of nationalism.

 As a consequence of the Second Italian War of Independence and the Austro-Prussian War, the Habsburg Empire was on the verge of collapse in 1866, as these wars caused monumental state debt and a financial crisis.
 The Habsburgs were forced to reconcile with Hungary, to save their empire and dynasty.
 The Habsburgs and part of the Hungarian political elite arranged the Austro-Hungarian Compromise of 1867.
 The Compromise was arranged and legitimated by a very small part of the Hungarian society (suffrage was very limited: less than 8% of the population had voting rights), and was seen by a very large part of the population as betrayal of the Hungarian cause and the heritage of the 1848–49 War of Independence.
 This caused deep and lasting cracks in Hungarian society.